How to Train Your Guinea Pig

-The best balls I’ve found for teaching guinea pigs tricks like fetch and basketball is a slotted type of ball originally sold as a cat toy.
-These balls come with bells inside, but since there’s a bit of flexibility to them, it’s fairly easy to pop the bells out before using them with the guinea pigs.
+The best balls I’ve found for teaching guinea pigs tricks like fetch and basketball is a slotted ball typically sold as a cat toy.
+These balls come with bells inside, but since there’s a bit of flexibility to them, it’s relatively easy to pop the bells out before using them with the guinea pigs.
 You can find slotted balls on Amazon, and I’ve also seen them at some pet stores.

 Join the Guinea Pig Tricks Newsletter!

 In the form below, you can enter your email to join the Guinea Pig Tricks email list.
-When you join, you get access to a 7 day guinea pig training email course, which includes new training tips every day for 7 days, plus 7 exclusive trick tutorials that are not available on our website.
+When you join, you get access to a 7-day guinea pig training email course, which includes new training tips every day for seven days, plus seven exclusive trick tutorials that are not available on our website.

-Some of the trick tutorials include high five, jump through your looped arms, bowling a strike and more.
-There are also many great beginner friendly tips each day, such as how to choose healthy and safe treats for training, teaching tricks to a guinea pig that gets easily distracted, as well as 3 of my favorite taming tips for piggies that are nervous around people.
+Some of the trick tutorials include high five, jump through your looped arms, bowling a strike, and more.
+You’ll also find many great beginner-friendly tips each day.
+These tips include choosing healthy and safe treats for training, teaching tricks to a guinea pig that gets easily distracted, and some of my favorite taming tips.

 Join the Small Animal Training Community on Facebook

-This group was created for small pet owners to ask questions, share their guinea pig’s training progress, and connect with like minded people.
-There is also a new Trick of the Month every month for you to work towards with your small pet.
+This group was created for small pet owners to ask questions, share their guinea pig’s training progress, and connect with like-minded people.
+There is also a new Trick of the Month every month to work towards with your small pet.

 A Tame Guinea Pig is a Trainable Guinea Pig!

-A strong bond with your guinea pig is an important foundation for training.
-If your guinea pig isn’t completely comfortable around you yet, I would recommend focusing on that before jumping into trick training.
+A strong bond with your guinea pig is an essential foundation for training.
+If your guinea pig isn’t entirely comfortable around you yet, I would recommend focusing on that before jumping into trick training.